 Don't Waste Time and Resources

 Therefore, I would like to draw attention to the technical solutions already used by Western competitors to solve this problem.
-In particular, we can recall the American Lockheed L-1011 TriStar and McDonnell Douglas DC-10 airliners, which were built according to a three-engine scheme.
+In particular, you can recall the American Lockheed L-1011 TriStar and McDonnell Douglas DC-10 airliners, which were built according to a three-engine scheme.

 One engine was installed under each semi-wing, and the third was at the base of the keel.
 Three is worse than two, but better than four.